andrewcameronsims/opengallery/README.md

 ### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+Given the slim database the relations between our tables became important for playing the role that these missing tables would otherwise play.

 * all workshops belong to a user
 * all pieces belong to a workshop
 * some pieces belong to a user